Sarah Merion

 What it unlocked

-New revenue streams that didn't exist before the acquisition, real-time visibility for executive decision-making, and a team that uses AI as a default instead of a novelty.
+New revenue streams that didn’t exist before the acquisition, real-time visibility for executive decision-making, and a team that uses AI as a default rather than a novelty.

 OPERATING SYSTEM CRM · stacks · workflows